Mindful of the Fur-Babies

 back of the property.

-|Dilute urine spots:
+- Dilute urine spots:

-When your female dog pees, saturate the area with water.
+Where your female dog pees, saturate the area with water.
 I keep a water can

 filled with water at the ready.
 When Betty goes on the lawn, I follow her